 Volunteers Make the AFHE Convention Possible!

-Volunteering at the convention is a lot of fun!
-Many of our volunteers eagerly await the opportunity to sign up to help at the convention.
-We appreciate each of our volunteers and pray you are blessed as you serve others and help make the convention a wonderful experience for all!
+Volunteering at the AFHE Convention is a lot of fun!
+Many of our volunteers eagerly await the opportunity to sign up to help at the Convention.
+We appreciate each of our volunteers and pray you are blessed as you serve others and help make this event a wonderful experience for all!

 QUESTIONS: AFHE Convention Volunteer Coordinator, firstname.lastname@example.org